microbecode/zk-languages/leo/README.md

 ### Inputs

-Inputs are given to the 'main' function through the file in folder "inputs".
+Inputs (both public and private) are given to the 'main' function through the file in folder "inputs".

 ### Outputs

-Outputs are given in the command line.
+Outputs are displayed in the command line.
 There is also folder "outputs", but nothing gets generated there - unsure what is its function.